apurvagyan/apurvagyan.github.io/README.md

 1. The abstract for a published, peer-reviewed research paper
 2. The abstract for a peer-reviewed paper pending publication
 3. The abstract for a research paper in the process of review for publication
-4. My research poster from the Research in Science and Engineering Program
+4. My research poster from the Research in Science and Engineering (RISE) Program at Boston University

+I am also due to publish research from my internship at a topological molecular biology laboratory at UC Davis.
+The research for the second abstract and third abstracts, and my UC Davis internship research, would have been published earlier but was delayed due to COVID-19.

 ### Abstract for Publication 1